- A motion of 1 1/4 vibrations is shown as the following successive motion...

 Frequency

 The number of vibrations an object executes in one second is known as frequency.
 Hertz (Hz) is used as the unit of measurement for this phenomenon.
-The formula to this scientific meaning is F = n/t. *= vibration , t = time*
+The formula to this scientific meaning is F = n/t. *n = vibration , t = time*

 Example